Galileo-dev/land-rs/docs/chapters/methodology.typ

 - [ ] Conduct a detailed comparative analysis between @gfold and the @rl approach on pre-defined parameters like fuel efficiency and adaptability.

-- [ ] Extensive documentation and reporting through a final year project report and code documentation.
+- [x] Extensive documentation and reporting through a final year project report and code documentation.

-- [ ] Implement a CI/CD pipeline to automate the testing and notify of potential regressions during pull requests.